catneep/n-queens/README.md

 This repository also uses Travis CI in order to run these tests automatically, the current state for the latest commit can be seen at the top of this page.

 ![Testing status](assets/travis.png)

+You can also see the status of the latest build job in the following URL:

+{}